sharmax7/indeed_scraping_for_Canadian_jobs-/README.md

-# This code scrapes for all the 'Python' titled jobs in 'Alberta' province.
+# This code scrapes for all the 'Python' titled jobs in 'Ontario' province.